acellular/easy_torch/README.md

 ## easy_torch (v0.2)

-A set of helper/wrapper classes and functions for easy one-line creation of cuda-enabled, batch-loaded
-MLP and 2d-convolutional neural networks using pytorch
+A simplified interface (facade) for pytorch with extensions and wrappers for easy one-line creation of cuda-enabled, batch-loaded MLP and 2d-convolutional neural networks

 ### Usage